 When you shop local, you directly benefit your community by supporting Maricopa businesses, creating local jobs, and funding city services and amenities that enhance quality of life.
 Visit the Shop Local program page to learn more about the many benefits of shopping locally.
-Own a business?
-Register as a participating business and let residents know who you are and what you have to offer.
 Visit the Shop Local program page...

 August marks the month when doves are at their peak numbers and the migration south begins around the start of the hunting season, particularly for white-wings.
 The 2014 Dove Hunting Season officially opened on September 1, and will continue through September 15.
 Here's important information you should know about seasonal hunting activities...